proudynyu/vagrant-docker-study/README.md

 For this to work, was used the module `express`.

+There is a `Dockerfile` in `/configs/src` for the creation of the docker image.

 ## Commands

 Once you have `vagrant` installed in your machine, you can execute the following command:

-- `vagrant up` and wait for the magic happens
+- `vagrant up` and wait for the VM boot it up

-If the docker container does not goes up, you can try to go to `/configs/src` with *node* installed and use the command `npm install` and reset the provision in the machine with `vagrant provision`